Wallace & Gromit: Vengeance Most Fowl: Plot

 Wallace has invented a robotic garden gnome called Norbot and opens a business hiring it out to work in gardens.
-Gromit feels left out and is concerned about Wallace's reliance on technology.
-Annoyed at Norbot's loud recharging, Gromit plugs it into a computer in their basement.
+Gromit feels left out and is concerned about his owner's reliance on technology, while expressing annoyance towards Norbot.

-The criminal penguin Feathers McGraw hears about Norbot on television.
-Plotting revenge against Wallace and Gromit for foiling his plan to steal the Blue Diamond, (Note: As depicted in The Wrong Trousers (1993)) he hacks into a computer and reprograms Norbot to serve him and mass-produce an army of gnomes.
+Criminal penguin Feathers McGraw hears about Norbot on the news; plotting revenge against Wallace and Gromit for foiling his plan to steal the Blue Diamond, (Note: As depicted in The Wrong Trousers (1993)) he hacks into and reprograms Norbot to serve him and mass-produce an army of gnomes.
 While working at homes around the city, the gnomes steal various objects.
-Chief Inspector Albert Mackintosh and his new recruit, PC Mukherjee, conclude that Wallace is responsible and confiscate his inventions, but they don't find the gnomes.
+Chief Inspector Albert Mackintosh and his protégée, PC Mukherjee, conclude that Wallace is responsible; the latter confiscates his inventions as evidence when the gnomes are nowhere to be found.

-Gromit reclaims Wallace's tracking device from the police station and tracks the gnomes to a zoo where Feathers is imprisoned.
-He discovers they have used their contraband to build a submarine for Feathers to escape in through the sewers.
+Gromit recovers Wallace's tracking device from the police station and tracks the gnomes to the zoo where Feathers is incarcerated.
+He discovers they have used the contraband to build a submarine for Feathers to escape through the sewers in.
 Feathers spots Gromit and has Norbot cut him from the tree he is hiding in.
-They fall into an enclosure and the impact resets Norbot.
+They fall into a nearby enclosure and the impact resets Norbot.

-Gromit goes to the museum, where the Blue Diamond is being put back on display, just as Mackintosh discovers it has been replaced with a turnip; Feathers hid the diamond in Wallace's house prior to his arrest.
-Wallace and Gromit are captured by the gnomes.
-Feathers recovers the diamond and locks the duo in a pantry.
+Gromit goes to the museum, where the Blue Diamond is being put back on display, just as Mackintosh discovers it has been replaced with a decoy; Feathers hid the diamond at Wallace and Gromit's house in plain sight prior to his arrest.
+Back home, Wallace and Gromit are captured by the gnomes as Feathers recovers the diamond and detains the duo in the house's pantry.

-Wallace and Gromit use a leaf blower to escape with Norbot.
-They pursue Feathers down a canal on narrowboats while Mackintosh and Mukherjee, who expresses doubts about Wallace's guilt, pursue on a bicycle.
-Wallace builds a machine that launches boots at the gnomes, resetting them.
-Gromit jumps aboard Feathers' narrowboat, but when Feathers sees that the police have blocked the canal, he steers off an aqueduct.
-With the boat teetering over the edge of the viaduct, Wallace convinces Gromit to surrender the bag containing the diamond to Feathers.
-Feathers jumps off the narrowboat, which falls down, but Gromit is rescued by Norbot and the other gnomes.
+Wallace and Gromit manage to free themselves as they pursue Feathers down a canal on narrowboats while Mackintosh and Mukherjee, who expresses doubts about Wallace's guilt, give chase via bicycle.
+As Wallace engineers a method of reprogramming the gnomes, Gromit jumps aboard Feathers' narrowboat, but when Feathers sees that the police have blocked the canal, he steers off an navigable aqueduct.
+With the boat teetering on its parapet, Wallace convinces Gromit to surrender the bag containing the diamond to Feathers before he jumps off the narrowboat, which falls over the edge, but Gromit is rescued by Norbot and his fellow gnomes.

-Feathers escapes to Yorkshire on a goods train, but he discovers that Gromit gave him the turnip instead of the diamond, much to his dismay.
-Wallace is cleared of suspicion, while Mackintosh praises Mukherjee for trusting her instincts and retires, passing his position to her.
-Wallace returns to inventing, admitting that machinery can't replace the human touch, and Gromit gains a new respect for Norbot.
+Feathers escapes to Yorkshire on a freight train, only to sadly discover that Gromit had tricked him with his previous deception.
+In the aftermath, Wallace is exonerated, while Mackintosh praises Mukherjee for trusting her instincts and retires, passing his position to her.
+Wallace returns to inventing, confessing that machinery cannot replace the human touch, and Gromit gains a new respect for Norbot.